epfl-lasa/TutorialICRA2019.io/documentation/demos.md

 header_large: images/headergifs.gif
 header_xl: images/headergifs.gif
 ---
-# Videos of Robotic Implementations of Topics in each Lecture
+<h1>Videos of Robotic Implementations of Topics in each Lecture</h1>

 ## Videos for Lecture 1 (DS-Learning)